Alxjlv/HLTB/README.md

 and `ctrl + v` that data into a file at the same level as the `loadGames.js` script called `games.csv`.
 This is the file that will be loaded into the node script.
 Double-check that each row item is separated by tabs.

 Run `npm i` to install the dependencies.
-Then, you can run `node loadGames.js`
+Then, you can run `node loadGames.js`.
+This will create a csv file called `processedOutput.csv` and will be tab separated.

+Note: filling out completion times will take a while.
+This is by design, I've added jitter to the requests to the HLTB service so that it doesn't potentially run into IP blocking.

 ## Python HTML parser